SEBI ICDR Regulation for Promoter and Promoter Group

 Q. What happens if the promoter's relatives are unwilling to furnish the required documents?

 If a relative of the promoter is unwilling to provide the required documents, the Issuer company may request an exemption from SEBI.
 This exemption is filed to seek relief from the obligation to collect these documents and from classifying such relatives as part of the promoter group.
-However, such exemption is granted only if the regulatory authority approves it.
-Such exemption filing might have additional costs attached to it.
+However, such exemption is granted only if the regulatory authority approves it and this is very contingent and time taking.
+Such exemption filing also has additional costs attached to it.

 Q. Can the DRHP for IPO be rejected if such promoter group documents are not furnished?